Dudley James Ponting

 Dudley also leaves each of his children a further £75 and states that "all know my wishes for the disposal of a portion of these monies" and "to my wife Grace Florence Ponting I bequeath the sum of £1.10s.00d per week for life payable quarterly and no annuity shall be purchased and the balance of the income derived from the investments shall be divided into four equal parts and paid quarterly to my four children.
 On my wife's death the capital shall be realised and the total amount divided into four equal parts and one fourth part shall be paid to each child" .

-I assume that these amounts are to be paid from the trust fund set up on his father's death and not from his own estate?
-The value of his estate was £23.10s (equivalent to approx. £711 in 2006) which I assume did not include the value of any investments still held in trust.
+I am not sure to what extent these amounts were to be paid from the trust fund set up on his father's death (this certainly allowed for the payments to Grace Florence) or from his own personal estate?
+The value of his estate was £23.10s (equivalent to approx. £711 in 2006), so inadequate to have made the specific bequests.

 Grace did not remarry.
 In her final years she lived with her daughter Gracie Joan Barton at Bywood, Standard Hill, Ninfield, East Sussex, which is where she died on 1 March 1949 aged 77.
-On her death certificate she is described as the widow of Dudley James Ponting - an Annuitant (Reg Gen March Qtr 1949 Hailsham 54 336).
+On her death certificate she is described as the widow of Dudley James Ponting - an Annuitant.
 The cause of death is given as chronic bronchitis and myocardial degeneration 7 years.
 The informant was Gracie Joan Barton.

-Her death bought to an end the trust set up on William's death in 1898.
+Her death bought to an end the trust set up on her father in law's William Ponting's death in 1898.
 The balance of the capital and any undistributed income would be distributed to his children.
-However I understand that the capital had been significantly depleted, possibly as a result of the depression of the 1930's.
+However I understand that the capital had been significantly depleted, possibly as a result of the depression of the 1920/1930's.

 A headstone erected in Ninfield Parish Church reads "In Memory of our dear parents, Grace Florence Ponting died 1 March 1949 aged 77, Dudley James Ponting died 10 November 1944 aged 65".